 The company’s maritime boilers also contained asbestos in and around them.
 Because fire is such a dangerous risk on ships out at sea, asbestos was a natural choice for construction.
 As a result, many U.S. Naval veterans were exposed to asbestos, some originating from Babcock & Wilcox boilers.

-A wide range of industries used Babcock & Wilcox products.
+A wide range of industries used Babcock & Wilcox boilers.
 Factories and other job sites that required a boiler may have had one manufactured by Babcock & Wilcox.

 Boilers create excessive heat that must be contained to protect the integrity of parts and machinery and the people working nearby.
 Workers installing, maintaining, or repairing boilers were often at risk of asbestos exposure.

 Babcock & Wilcox first saw asbestos lawsuits in the late 1970s and early 1980s.
-The vast number of lawsuits eventually led the company to bankruptcy reorganization in 1982.
+The lawsuits eventually led the company to bankruptcy reorganization in 1982.
 By 2000, the number of lawsuits reached hundreds of thousands, with claims amounting to billions of dollars.

 Like many other companies that used asbestos, Babcock & Wilcox has been accused of knowing the health risks of asbestos exposure and failing to protect workers.